kiron-ang/snapmap/readme.txt

 Hi Dr. Wilkerson!

-I wanted to answer the question, "If I live in Texas, what SNAP retailers can I go to?"
+I wanted to answer the question, "If I live in Texas, what SNAP retailers can I go to nearby?"
 I decided that the most effective response is a well-designed website: kiron-ang.github.io/SNAPmapTX.

 I began by plotting the features "X" and "Y" and noticed that, thanks